 Photos from Double Blind Surprise’s Instagram account are courtesy of Adrienne Cook.

-Cook’s formal schooling had been in printmaking (she has an MFA from the University of Nebraska-Lincoln), and she has worked as an intern at Penland School of Craft in North Carolina, as an artist, as a teacher, and in a museum.
-“I met so many artists who didn’t have the right outlet for their work or who didn’t know how to show what they had.”
+Cook’s formal schooling was in printmaking (she has an MFA from the University of Nebraska-Lincoln), and she has worked as an intern at Penland School of Craft in North Carolina, as an artist, as a teacher, and in a museum.
+“I met so many artists who didn’t have the right outlet for their work or who didn’t know how to show what they had,” she says.